Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 ##### ***ChapterOptionsMapper***

-The `ChapterOptionsMapper` maps the given [Option](#option) to the corresponding [ChapterControlField](#chapter-control-field).
+The `ChapterOptionsMapper` maps the given [Option](#option) to the corresponding [ChapterControlField](#chapter-control-field) using the `map` method.

 ##### ***Chapter Control Field***

 The `ChapterControlField` is a base widget that is a template for the more specific fields, such as:

-- `ChapterControlTextField` - displays a text field.
+- `ChapterControlTextField` - displays a basic [text field](https://api.flutter.dev/flutter/material/TextField-class.html) to change the chapter's string property value.
-- `ChapterControlCheckboxField` - displays a checkbox.
+- `ChapterControlCheckboxField` - displays a [checkbox](https://api.flutter.dev/flutter/material/Checkbox-class.html) to toggle the chapter's bool property value.
-- `ChapterControlColorField` - displays a color palette.
+- `ChapterControlColorField` - displays a [color picker](https://pub.dev/packages/flutter_colorpicker) to change the chapter's property that accepts different color.
-- `ChapterControlSliderField` - displays a slider.
+- `ChapterControlSliderField` - displays a [slider](https://api.flutter.dev/flutter/material/Slider-class.html) to change the chapter's property between the range of values.

-The purpose of these widgets is to edit a currently selected in the storybook  widget appearance.
+The purpose of these widgets is to provide an ability to edit a currently selected chapter (widget) appearance.

 The following diagram shows the relation between these classes and `ChangeNotifier`s: